anirbandas7/anirbandas7.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
 excerpt: "I am currently an Assistant Professor.
-I have completed his Ph.D. in Computer Science and Engineering from the Indian Institute of Information Technology Guwahati, India.
-Post Ph.D., I have worked as a Post Doctoral Fellow at the Ubiquitous Networked Systems Lab (UbiNet) at the Indian Institute of Technology Kharagpur.
+I have completed my Ph.D. in Computer Science and Engineering from the Indian Institute of Information Technology, Guwahati, India.
+Post Ph.D., I have worked as a Post-Doctoral Fellow at the Ubiquitous Networked Systems Lab (UbiNet) at the Indian Institute of Technology Kharagpur.

 My research interest primarily involves Sensing, Human-Computer Interaction, Acoustic sensing and the Internet of Things.
 My earlier research works addressed in-network data fusion, machine inference on low-power devices, sentiment analysis on textual data, and detecting communities in social networks.
 Apart from that I have 5+ years of teaching experience at both abroad and within the country.